 Located in the village of Yanahuara, the hotel has a good location to enjoy a quiet rest before or after the long trip to Machu Picchu.

 Tierra Viva Valle Sagrado:

-Located in the Village of Yanahuara, good prices, good locations.
+Located in the Village of Yanahuara, good prices and good locations.
 Perfect for staying before traveling to the Inca Trail or Machu Picchu